 12. Devoicing of Consonants at the End of the Words

-Most consonants in Russian are paired for voicing, meaning each voiced consonant has a corresponding voiceless counterpart:
+Most consonants in Russian form pairs based on the voiced/voiceless distinction, meaning each voiced consonant has a corresponding voiceless counterpart:

 Voiced – Voiceless